The Mad Capsule Markets 1990–1996

-1990-1996 is the second compilation album by Japanese rock band The Mad Capsule Markets.
+1990–1996 is the second compilation album by Japanese rock band The Mad Capsule Markets.
 Rather than rerecording the old songs such as on the previous compilation album The Mad Capsule Markets, this album has collected remastered songs from Humanity through 4 Plugs, some with 'xxxx' noises or added interludes.
+The album peaked at number 21 on Oricon Albums Chart.